 Economic and Commercial Relations:

 Economic and commercial relations between Nepal and Bangladesh have been growing steadily over the years.
-There is tremendous potential for expanding and diversifying trade between the two countries.
+There is a tremendous potential for expanding and diversifying trade between the two countries.
 Nepal’s exports to Bangladesh constitute mainly yellow lentils, oil cakes, cardamom (large), wheat, vegetable seeds, handicrafts, pashminas etc. Imports from Bangladesh include industrial raw materials, chemicals, fabrics and textile materials, jute products, electric and electronic items.

 Balance of Trade between Nepal and Bangladesh Value in ‘000 NRs

 Under the Technical Cooperation Agreement signed between Nepal and Bangladesh in April 1976, Bangladesh offers some scholarships every year to Nepalese students in the field of Medicine.
 Besides, every year hundreds of Nepalese students come to Bangladesh to study medicine, nursing, dentistry, engineering and other courses.
-At present, more than 2,500 hundred Nepali students are engaged in higher studies in various cities in Bangladesh.
+At present, more than 4,000 Nepali students are engaged in higher studies in various cities in Bangladesh.